shinokada/tera/README.md

 - [jq](https://stedolan.github.io/jq/) is a lightweight and flexible command-line JSON processor.
 - [fzf](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy finder.
 - [gh](https://cli.github.com/) is the GitHub CLI.
-- curl: Most UNIX-like OS should have it.
+- wget: Most UNIX-like OS should have it. macOS can install with `brew install wget`.

 ## Features